-While some job seekers have new inspiration to start a search, I know some of you may be tired and burned out on your search and need a renewed source of perspective.
+While some job seekers have new inspiration to start a search, I know some of you may be tired and burnt out on your search and need a renewed source of perspective.
 Well, you have come to the right place.

 When you are burnt out on your job search, you may need a mental break.
 Rest to rejuvenate is crucial, but what I think can be equally as effective is to give a good, hard look at the job search activities that you have been doing.

-(1) Have you submitted to more than 10 – 20 online job postings per week?
+1. Have you submitted to more than 10 – 20 online job postings per week?

 If yes, then you may be spending too much time on job boards and not enough time engaging actual people.
 You should not be spending more than 10% of your job search time on job boards.
 Set up Google Alerts and job alerts within notable job boards to have applicable jobs emailed to you and stop wasting time mining for jobs on the boards.